 - 1. Shut down the combine, and remove the key from the ignition. - 2.
 Clean any dirt or debris from the filler cap (A). - 3.
 Loosen and remove the filler cap (A) by turning it counterclockwise. - 4.
 Add warm oil (approximately 21°C [70°F]) and fill to the required level.
-Refer to inside back cover for specifications.
+Refer to this manual's inside back cover for oil type and specification.